ARZZEZZAN/s21_decimal/README.md

 } s21_decimal;
 ```

-The value_type field contains information about the type of number, with the NORMAL_VALUE value, the bits array contains a number, with other values, all elements of the bits array are 0
+The value_type field contains information about the type of number, with the s21_NORMAL_VALUE value, the bits array contains a number, with other values, all elements of the bits array are 0

 ### Arithmetic Operators